Student Life: Resources and Supports

 Students are not permitted to participate in field trips that fall on Pre-Test, NWEA MAP, IA, Final Exams, Access, or Milestones EOG/EOC assessment days unless those exams have been previously completed.

-- Annual Welcome Back Event at various sites around the state.
+- Annual Welcome Back Event (Fall Community Day) at various sites around the state.

-- Annual End of Year Event at various sites around the state
+- Annual End of Year Event (Summer Community Day) at various sites around the state

 Georgia Cyber Academy has a robust school culture and an active community of students, families, and staff.
 Throughout the year, students will have the opportunity to participate in various school culture initiatives which are designed to enhance student learning and keep our school community connected and engaged.